mpilosov/home/content/projects/etc/tex.md

 - problems carry point values which can be used in quizzes and exams to create grading templates including the sum of total points

 {{< button href="https://github.com/mpilosov/math1010">}}math1010{{< /button >}}

+This project is (in full transparency) not entirely complete.
+Everything listed above is indeed demonstrated, but I only began migrating a small portion of the existing course content.
+Ideally I will use the project as a starting point for a more "minimal" template, not specific to this particular class, but that would require someone to [actually request it](/#connect).